nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(iterator.next());           // "{ value: undefined, done: true }"
 ```

-This code gets the default iterator for `values` and uses that to iterate over the values in the array.
+This code gets the default iterator for `values` and uses that to iterate over the items in the array.
 This is the same process that happens behind-the-scenes when using a `for-of` loop.

-Knowing that `Symbol.iterator` specifies the default iterator, it's possible to detect if an object is iterable by using the following:
+Since `Symbol.iterator` specifies the default iterator, you can use it to detect whether an object is iterable as follows:

 ```js
 function isIterable(object) {